flagiu/mdtraj/README.md

 This program computes statistical quantities over a Molecular Dynamics TRAJectory.

-- Current limited to: monospecies system, constant number of particles, uniform timestep.
+- Current limited to: constant number of particles, uniform timestep.

+- Under development: multi-species system for .xyz input files.

 - Bugs to be corrected: q_l order parameters seems to be offset by ~sqrt(2).